Unn0o/light_Detector/README.md

 # light_Detector
-A simple lightdetector made with arduino and php
+A simple lightdetector made with arduino and php.
+Made in collabration with <a href="https://github.com/Cefucr">@Cefucr</a>

 The password,ssid and address have been removed for obvious reasons :>.